NetApp-openstack-dev/openstack-docs/source/ch_executive-summary.rst

 cloud services built on NetApp with over a billion users worldwide.

-Because NetApp technology is integrated with OpenStack Block Storage Service, OpenStack Object Storage Service, OpenStack Image Service and OpenStack Compute Service, users can build on this proven and highly scalable storage platform to optimize their private and public cloud architectures by reducing risk and increasing efficiency.
+Because NetApp technology is integrated with OpenStack Block Storage Service, OpenStack Shared File System Service, OpenStack Object Storage Service, OpenStack Image Service and OpenStack Compute Service, users can build on this proven and highly scalable storage platform to optimize their private and public cloud architectures by reducing risk and increasing efficiency.

 This document intends to describe the application of NetApp capabilities to enable production OpenStack deployments.
 In particular, it’s meant to